Skip to Main Content

 Whether you are writing a lengthy paper, working on a graduate thesis or dissertation, or preparing a manuscript, it can sometimes be difficult to undertake a big writing project.
 This workshop will provide goal setting and time management techniques to help you stay on track.

-Kala Hirtle, Dalhousie Writing Centre
+Kala Hirtle Clarke & Adam Auch, Dalhousie Writing Centre

-Multilingual graduate students have unique educational, linguistic, and cultural writing needs that go beyond the surface level of understanding and mastering vocabulary, grammar, and sentence structure.
+International and multilingual graduate students have unique educational, linguistic, and cultural writing needs that go beyond the surface level of understanding and mastering vocabulary, grammar, and sentence structure.
 This module will explore key elements of academic writing within the Canadian university context to encourage more complex understandings of expectations around English writing in graduate school.

 Vanessa Lent, Dalhousie Writing Centre